 Doug DeSmit is the Technical Service Manager for ASK Chemicals and has been working in the metalcasting industry since 1974.
 DeSmit oversees the training of all new Technical Representatives as well as maintaining training for ASK Chemicals.

 Luke Dix earned a B.S. in manufacturing technology with an emphasis in metalcasting from the University of Northern Iowa.
 He received his M.S. in metallurgical engineering from the University of Alabama.
-Currently the regional sales manager for Miller and Company, Dix previously was a melting engineer and assistant superintendent for American Cast Iron Pipe Company.
+Currently the regional sales manager for Profound Alloys, Dix previously was a regional sales manager for Miller and Company and a melting engineer and assistant superintendent for American Cast Iron Pipe Company.

 Walter J. Evans Consulting

-Walter Evans is the owner of Walter J. Evans Consulting where he works with the AFS Institute in developing new courses and teaching.
+Walter Evans is the owner of Walter J. Evans Consulting where he works with the AFS Institute in developing new courses and teaching current ones.
 Evans worked for the Ford Motor Company for 30 years as a supervisor and staff technical specialist.
 Prior to working at Ford, Evans completed his PhD in metallurgy at Case Western University.

 |Travis J. Frush

 Travis J. Frush is project manager of the Additive Manufacturing Lab at the University of Northern Iowa’s Metal Casting Center.
 He has decades of experience working in manufacturing, specifically in green sand ferrous metal casting and metal processing operations, focused in the areas of process engineering, quality engineering, supervision, and leadership.
 Frush is responsible for all operations at the Additive Manufacturing Lab at UNI.